Transport-for-the-North/NorMITs-Demand/README.md

 and install the package and update "Pipfile" and "Pipfile.lock" with the version information.

-## Class Versions
+## Class Versioning

+Versioning follows the following version control, as defined in the TfN Coding Standards (correct as of 20/01/21):

+- Apply version control with the following format Epic.Beta.Alpha
+    - ‘Epic’ is a number corresponding to the Epic currently undertaken
+    - ‘Beta’ is the release version currently available to TfN as a whole
+    - ‘Alpha’ is the release version currently available to the TAME team

-Brief log of the changes and additions made to the NorMITs Demand codebase between versions of classes.
+A brief log of the changes and additions made to the NorMITs Demand codebase between versions of classes. can be found below.

 ### ExternalForecastSystem